cdl-geneseo/geneseo-dictionary/H/Halloweekend.md

 # Halloweekend

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Halloweekend

 Created by  Unknown User (nac16) on Dec 11, 2020

 n.
 Weekend of Halloween, featuring costume themed-parties.
 Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 83.7% of students surveyed know the word.83.7% of students surveyed know the word.
 Of those surveyed, 67.4% believed it originated elsewhere.
 (Chojnacki, G-M, 2020)